jamesk-rs/fts/docs/posts/20251222-performance-stress-testing-fts.md

 * Recent ESP IDF v5.5.1 give access to local MAC clock, but only with **1us resolution**,
 * The timestamps in FTM packets have a weird **undocumented wrap-around pattern**.

-The responder-side timers (T1 and T4) are particularly problematic: it wraps in two ways - naturally due to its 48 bits capacity and additionally when responder's microseconds MAC clock overflows.
+The responder-side timers (T1 and T4) are particularly problematic: it wraps in two ways - naturally, due to its 48 bits length, and additionally when responder's microseconds MAC clock overflows.
 ![](assets/images/20251222-ftm-wraps.png)

-Reverse engineering behavior of FTM timers turned out to be an exciting challenge.
+Reverse engineering the behavior of FTM timers turned out to be an exciting challenge.
 And figuring out how to align edges of a 1us-resolution MAC clock to a 25ns-resolution MCPWM timer -- even more so.
 Detailed description of the approach I have ended up with is out of scope of this article.
 If there is enough interest I can document it too (in the mean time feel free to grep for 'clock_unwrap' and 's_measure_mac_clock_timer_start_offset' in the source code).
 ## The Architecture of the Test Setup

-The new test setup is assembled on two pieces of plastic.
+The new test setup is assembled on two plastic panels.

 The left panel is mobile, it hosts the master and can be moved around.
-Green triangle on the left is a directional antenna.
+The green triangle on the left is a directional antenna.

 The slaves are mounted on the right panel which stays on the table.
-The slaves know nothing about each other, independently sync to the master, and send 2kHz pulses to a GPIO pin.
-The GPIOs are connected (through 100R resistors and green/black 50R coax cables) to the inputs of a lab-grade SDR - Ettus N210 SDRs with Basic RX daughterboard and a GPS-disciplined oscillator.
+The slaves know nothing about each other.
+They independently sync to the master, and send out square 2kHz pulses on a GPIO pin.
+The GPIOs are connected (through 100R resistors, via green/black 50R coax cables) to the inputs of a lab-grade SDR - Ettus N210 SDRs with Basic RX daughterboard and a GPS-disciplined oscillator.
 ![](assets/images/20251222-modular-setup.png)

 The architecture of the FTS library itself is described in details in the FTS v0.1 slides, I will not repeat it here, just add a slide with an overview:
 ![FTS Architecture](assets/images/20251222-fts-architecture.png)

-For the purposes of testing, it is important to note that the disciplined timer (we use MCPWM module of ESP32 S3) will be configured to send square 2kHz pulses on GPIO.
-The pulse generation is done in hardware, which should guarantees very low (~10ns) jitter.
+For the purposes of testing, it is important to note that we use MCPWM module of ESP32 S3 to implement the disciplined timer.
+This way the pulse generation is done in hardware, which should guarantees very low (~10ns) jitter.

 The signals are sampled at 10 MHz.
 Pulse edge is defined (interpolated) as a moment the voltage crosses 0.4V threshold.